Applying AutoCrop to Core Tray Images

 Capture X Settings

-In Capture X, make sure that no cropping template is being used on images.
+When capturing images In Capture X, make sure that no cropping template is being used on images.
 To do this, make sure cropping options are visible by clicking Show Cropping.
 Then click on Set Default Template and choose None:

-Using AutoCrop on Existing Images
+Running AutoCrop on Uncropped Images

-To start, add the images you wish to crop to the light table.
-Once you have done this, click on Image Tools in the sidebar.
+Once you have done this, click on Image Tools in the sidebar and choose Run AutoCrop on Collections:

-Select the Run AutoCrop on Collections option, then select a collection, imagery type and image type you wish to crop.
+Next, choose the collection, imagery type and image type you wish to crop.
 The image type you choose for the Trigger this image type option should be the original uncropped image.

 The list of individual images will be displayed and you can choose which ones to run AutoCrop on.